deviodigital/boostbox/README.txt

 4. BoostBox popup display settings

 == Changelog ==

+= 1.2.2 =
+*   Added 'hidden' placement option for close icon in `admin/metaboxes/boostbox-display-settings.php`
+*   Bugfix for impression count continuously running on scroll trigger in `public/js/boostbox-public.js`
+*   Updated display settings metabox with tabbed settings fields in `admin/metaboxes/boostbox-display-settings.php`
+*   Updated display settings metabox tabbed settings fields styles in `admin/css/boostbox-admin.css`
+*   Updated metabox dropdowns to use select2 in `admin/js/boostbox-admin.js`
+*   Updated localize script array to include close icon placement in `public/class-boostbox-public.php`
+*   Updated close icon to hide itself if placement is 'hidden' in `public/boostbox-popups.php`
+*   Updated popup to close when overlay is clicked when close icon is hidden in `public/js/boostbox-public.js`
+*   Updated popup so overlay clicks trigger popup closure when icon is hidden in `public/js/boostbox-public.js`
+*   Updated popup HTML to use role='dialog' in `public/boostbox-popups.php`
+*   Updated settings page background color in `admin/css/boostbox-admin.css`

 = 1.2.1 =
 *   Added 'close icon placement' to display settings in `admin/metaboxes/boostbox-display-settings.php`